The Cast

 Squashing an English and Philosophy degree in between crosswords and the snooker, Jamie put his degree to good use, developing an admirable technique and ear for flamenco, accompanying dance classes and workshops in the Midlands alongside Ana Garcia and various visiting dancers.

-Playing guitar since the tender age of ten, for which we can pin most of the blame on his Dad, Jamie also plays in the rhythm section of the much-admired bonkers Birmingham-based 15-piece band, The Destroyers.
+Playing guitar since the tender age of ten, for which we can pin most of the blame on his Dad, Jamie also plays in the rhythm section of the much-admired bonkers Birmingham-based band, The Destroyers.
 Recently, he performed for a run at The RSC, Stratford, for the production of Cardenio, whilst he has also been known to pull out a mandolin with annoying ease.

-Sam Slater | Guitars
+Sam Slater GuitarsSam Slater | Guitars, Oud

 Afflicted by a mildly worrying obsession for following West Bromwich Albion to such sun-trap destinations as Scunthorpe, Middlesbrough and Wigan on a wet Tuesday night in late November, Sam does little to prove his sanity by taking equally strange voyages to distant corners of Eastern Europe on a lonely hunt for vegetarian food and real ale.

 Somehow acquiring a degree in History in 2004 (although he does still owe £63.57 in library fines for hiding books on Mussolini), Sam was taught the guitar from the age 11 by composer and guitarist Bryan Lester, forming 33.3% of Trio Gitano with Jamie back in 2000.
-As well as an affinity for flamenco, he has long been keen on improvisation, Jazz and Indian music, also performing with the Indo-Jazz fusion group Marva, led by Tabla player Manveer Singh.
-He was recently awarded a Professional Development Award by the Musician’s Benevolent Fund to develop a collaboration with sitar player Roopa Panesar.
-Sam is also studying the arabic lute instrument, the Oud.
+He has long been keen on improvisation, jazz and Indian music, and also performs with the Indo-Jazz fusion group Marva, led by Tabla player Manveer Singh, alt-folk singer-songwriter Katy Carr, and recently, along with Jamie and co-composers Bryan Lester and David Hewson, composing music for EMI Production Music.

-Percy Pursglove | Double Bass, Trumpet
+Percy Pursglove Percy Pursglove | Double Bass, Trumpet

 Despite our blunt refusal to pay him doubling fees, Percy still insists on playing double bass and trumpet (and even the occasional cajon), although alas not at the same time.

-After graduating from Birmingham in 2004, ‘The Glove’ studied for a year in New York at the New School for Jazz, returning to our shores in 2006, now lecturing in jazz at Birmingham Conservatoire, tutoring at the Royal Academy of Music, and a first-call for various jazz workshops and big band teaching throughout the country.
+After graduating from Birmingham in 2004, ‘The Glove’ studied for a year in New York at the New School for Jazz, returning to our shores in 2006, now lecturing in jazz at Birmingham Conservatoire, tutoring at the Royal Academy of Music, and a first-call for various workshops and teaching throughout the country.
 The UK coffee industry has never looked back.

-He co-directs the Harmonic Jazz Festival, and apparently even made a fleeting appearance in Inspector Morse many moons ago!
+He co-directs the Harmonic Jazz Festival, and apparently even made a fleeting appearance in Inspector Morse many moons ago.

-Holly Jones | Flute, Alto Flute
+Holly Jones Holly Jones | Flute, Alto Flute

 Having kept gourmet cake and biscuit makers in record profits for the past decade, Holly is best known for having smashed all current records on file in June 2007 for ‘most jaffa cakes consumed in a single rehearsal’.
 Not resting on her laurels, she enjoys beating her own record on a monthly basis.